What would the reform mean for Selwyn?

 Iwi/Māori would be invited to participate in the entities, but would not have an ownership role or right of veto.

-But there’s still a lot we don’t know about the Government’s proposals – we’re asking for more information on key details, and for more time to understand the implications for our communities.
+But there’s still a lot we don’t know about the Government’s proposals – we’re asking for more information on key details, and will be working with the new working party to ensure improvements in the governance, representation and accountability of the new entities so we all keep a voice in the future of our services.

 Some key things we don’t know yet: